luau-lang/site/src/content/docs/reference/api.md

 The function is called with the same arguments as a `__namecall` metamethod - VM APIs can be used freely.

-Return value is the number of results from a method or a yield marker if `lua_yield` is returned.
+Return value is the number of results from a method or a thread yield marker when `lua_yield` result is returned.

 ### Direct userdata field access (experimental)